 Is Saudi Arabian Mining stock (Tadawul:1211) undervalued compared to its fair value, analyst forecasts, and price relative to the market?

-- Maaden stocks is expensive based on its Price-To-Earnings Ratio (18.1x) compared to the estimated Fair Price-To-Earnings Ratio (15.1x).
+- Maaden stocks are good value based on its Price-To-Earnings Ratio (36x) compared to the estimated Fair Price-To-Earnings Ratio (36.1x).

-- Maaden's earnings are forecast to decline over the next 3 years (-7.2% per year).
+- Earnings vs Market: Maaden's earnings (21% per year) are forecast to grow faster than the SA market (2.8% per year).

-- Maaden's earnings are forecast to decline over the next 3 years (-7.2% per year).
+- High Growth Earnings: Maaden's earnings are expected to grow significantly over the next 3 years.

-- Maaden's earnings are forecast to decline over the next 3 years.
+- High Growth Revenue: Maaden's revenue is forecast to decline over the next 3 years (-0.02% per year).

 What is Saudi Arabian Mining's financial position?